Teen fatally shot in Schenectady fondly remembered

 In Saturday’s homicide, among other things, police are trying to figure out if the boy was the intended target.

-“We’re just asking for the public’s assistance,” said Schenectady Police Lieutenant Ryan Macherone.
+“We’re just asking for the public’s assistance,” said Schenectady Police Lt.
+Ryan Macherone.
 “This is one where we’re really going to need the public’s help.
 Again, we had lots of individuals that were in the area, but there were quite a few people that were fleeing the area as well when we got there.”

-Police are asking anyone with security or ring camera video to show it to them.
+Police are asking anyone with security or Ring camera video to show it to them.

 “He had such a genuine smile,” said Coach LaFountain.
 “He wanted more in life.
 It’s just sad that he didn’t have that opportunity because again, he was a great kid and I just cannot get it out of my head how much of a great kid he was.”